Metalsofa/CSdir/README.md

 ~~~~
 Then, in your `.bashrc` file, add the following line at the bottom (or wherever your put your aliases):
 ~~~~
-alias ds='cd {your installation directory}/DSdir/;. ./DSdir.sh'
+alias csdir='cd /path/to/installation/directory/CSdir/;. ./CSdir.sh'
 ~~~~
-If you don't want to take up the name 'ds' for your aliases, you can change it to something else.
+If you don't want to take up the name 'csdir' for your aliases (or if you maybe want something shorter), you can change it to something else.
 This can always be changed later.

 ### Customization
-Then it's time to make some customizations to the DSdir.sh file.
+Then it's time to make some customizations to the CSdir.sh file.
 Open it in your text editor of choice, and you should see some user-specific options that can be modified.
-*  `dsdir` - Set this to your personal homework directory for the class
+*  `hwdir` - Set this to your personal homework directory for the class
 * `hwstring` - If you tend to name your homework folders something like 'hw1' or 'homework_1', then set this string to 'hw' or 'homework_', or whatever prefix you like.
-* `zipstring` - If the provided files for each assignment are in the future kept in a zipfile called something other than "provided_files.zip", then you can change this to the appropriate name.
+* `zipstring` - If the provided files for each assignment are kept in a zipfile called something other than "provided_files.zip", then you can change this to the appropriate name.
-* `pdfstring` - If the homework instructions for each assignment are in the future in some pdf file called something other than 'hw.pdf', you can change this value to the appropriate file name.
+* `pdfstring` - If the homework instructions for each assignment are in some pdf file called something other than 'hw.pdf', you can change this value to the appropriate file name.
-* `dsclone` - If this is set to false, then the script will not automatically download the provided files for assignments.
+* `csclone` - If this is set to false, then the script will not automatically download the provided files for assignments.
 The script will instead simply make the directory without downloading anything.

 Then you should be good to go!

 ## Usage
 The syntax for this script is as follows:

-`ds <hwnum>`
+`csdir <hwnum>`

-For example, `ds 3` will take me to the directory for homework 3.
+For example, `csdir 3` will take me to the directory for homework 3.

 If there is no such directory, it will ask whether you want to make a new one.
 If you do, and dsclone is set to `true`, it will ask for the link to the pdf associated with this homework, and then set up the directory automatically.
 It should also show you the converted pdf, and list the unzipped contents of the folder.

-If dsclone is set to `false`, it will simply make the directory and navigate you to it.
+If csclone is set to `false`, it will simply make the directory and navigate you to it.
 If you have the instructional pdf and/or provided zipfile in your Homework directory, it will move those to the new directory and unzip/convert them.b

 ### Also
 If you use this script, and you use VIM, one additional functionality I reccomend is to bind a key to view the instructions.
 I have the following bind set: